 8. Clean your garbage disposal.
 Run your garbage disposal with baking soda and vinegar or a sliced lemon to clean out any foul smells that could worsen while you’re away.

 9. Buy frozen breakfast food.
-Whether you’ve cleaned out your fridge, there may be nothing edible for you to eat when you return from vacation.
+If you’ve cleaned out your fridge, there may be nothing edible for you to eat when you return from vacation.
 Restock your freezer with your favorite frozen breakfast foods so that you don’t have to rush to the store the day you get back.
 Frozen wraps or waffles are great for breakfast the first morning back after vacation.

 10. Choose a fresh scent.
 Buy some plug-ins or potpourri so you have a new, fresh scent to come home to.
 If you will be gone for more than three weeks, don’t use plug-ins.
 They could dry up and become a fire hazard if left plugged in.